-The walking pattern must be no more than a 25-foot spacing interval and must traverse each monitoring grid.
+The walking pattern shall be no more than a 25-foot spacing interval and shall traverse each monitoring grid.

-If the owner or operator has no exceedances of the limits specified in section 95465 after any four consecutive quarterly monitoring periods, the walking pattern spacing may be increased to 100-foot intervals.
-The owner or operator must return to a 25-foot spacing interval upon any exceedances of the limits specified in section 95465 that cannot be remediated within 10 calendar days or upon any exceedances detected during a compliance inspection.
+If all closed areas with final cover have no exceedances of the limits specified in section 95465 after any four consecutive quarterly monitoring periods, the walking pattern spacing may be increased to 100-foot intervals in the closed area with final cover.
+The walking paths shall be offset by 25 feet each monitoring period such that after four monitoring periods the entire surface has been monitored every 25 feet.
+The walking pattern shall return to a 25-foot spacing interval across the entire landfill surface upon detecting any exceedances of the limits specified in section 95465 in the areas being monitored with a 100-foot spacing interval, whether detected by the owner or operator or during a compliance inspection.

-If an owner or operator of a MSW landfill can demonstrate that in the past three years before the effective date of this subarticle that there were no measured exceedances of the limit specified in section 95465(a)(1) by annual or quarterly monitoring, the owner or operator may increase the walking pattern spacing to 100-foot intervals.
-The owner or operator must return to a 25-foot spacing interval upon any exceedances of the limits specified in section 95465 that cannot be remediated within 10 calendar days or upon any exceedances detected during a compliance inspection.

-Surface testing must be terminated when the average wind speed exceeds five miles per hour or the instantaneous wind speed exceeds 10 miles per hour.
-The Executive Officer may approve alternatives to this wind speed surface testing termination for MSW landfills consistently having measured winds in excess of these specified limits.
-Average wind speed must be determined on a 15-minute average using an on-site anemometer with a continuous recorder for the entire duration of the monitoring event.
+Surface emissions monitoring shall be terminated when the average wind speed exceeds five miles per hour or the instantaneous wind speed exceeds 10 miles per hour.
+The Executive Officer may approve alternatives to this wind speed surface emissions monitoring termination for MSW landfills consistently having measured winds in excess of these specified limits.
+Average wind speed shall be determined on a 15-minute average using an on-site anemometer with a continuous recorder for the entire duration of the monitoring event.

-Surface emissions testing must be conducted only when there has been no measurable precipitation in the preceding 72 hours.
+Surface emissions monitoring shall be conducted only when there has been no measurable precipitation or application of water or other liquids in the preceding 72 hours.

 Instantaneous Surface Emissions Monitoring Procedures.

-The owner or operator must record any instantaneous surface readings of methane 200 ppmv or greater, other than non-repeatable, momentary readings.
+All surface concentration readings, associated location coordinates, and associated date and time shall be electronically recorded at a frequency of at least one hertz (i.e., one measurement every second).

+Upon detecting an exceedance of the limit specified in section 95465(a)(1), at least a five-foot radius around the point of detection shall be inspected in all directions with a hydrocarbon detector to establish the entire area exceeding the concentration limit.
+All locations exceeding the concentration limit that are within five feet of where the exceedance was initially detected count as a single exceedance.

-Surface areas of the MSW landfill that exceed a methane concentration limit of 500 ppmv must be marked and remediated pursuant to section 95469(a)(1).
+Surface areas of the MSW landfill that exceed the methane concentration limit specified in section 95465(a)(1) shall be recorded, marked, and remediated pursuant to section 95469(a)(1).

-The wind speed must be recorded during the sampling period.
+The wind speed and barometric pressure shall be recorded during the sampling period.

-The landfill surface areas with cover penetrations, distressed vegetation, cracks or seeps must also be inspected visually and with a hydrocarbon detector.

 Integrated Surface Emissions Monitoring Procedures.

-Integrated surface readings must be recorded and then averaged for each grid.
+All surface concentration readings, associated location coordinates, and associated date and time shall be recorded at a frequency of at least one hertz and then the surface concentration readings shall be averaged for each grid.

-Individual monitoring grids that exceed an average methane concentration of 25 ppmv must be identified and remediated pursuant to section 95469(a)(2).
+Individual monitoring grids that exceed the average methane concentration limit specified in section 95465(a)(2) shall be identified and remediated pursuant to section 95469(a)(2).

-The wind speed must be recorded during the sampling period.
+The wind speed and barometric pressure shall be recorded during the sampling period.